-Sagehen maintains synoptic teaching collections on site of plants, mammals, birds, and insects.
-The majority of specimens were collected in the 1960s, and largely ignored in the subsequent fifty years.
+The majority of Sagehen specimens were collected between 1951-1975, and largely ignored in the subsequent fifty years.

-With the assistance of a dynamic volunteer-turned-graduate-student, Erica Krimmel, Sagehen began in 2011 to focus on the dark-data resource and untapped research and outreach potential of the station’s modest teaching collections of plants, mammals, birds and insects.
+With the assistance of Erica Krimmel, a dynamic volunteer-turned-graduate-student, Sagehen began in 2011 to focus on the dark-data resource and untapped research and outreach potential of the station’s modest collections.
 Digitization of Sagehen collections included photographing the specimens, capturing label data, and publishing this captured information.
 Gaps that emerged between the herbarium collection and our basin plant list led to targeted collecting that provides volunteer and citizen science opportunities, triggers research requests, expands the Sagehen herbarium collection, and added 16 new species to the basin plant list by 2015.

 These discoveries demonstrate the surprising power of a structured collecting program in that it adds to our understanding of the basin ecology and provides new research, outreach and education opportunities, even after 65-years of unstructured collecting in the basin.
 The Sagehen Collections Program dovetails with our outreach programs like California Naturalist and iNaturalist, providing opportunities for community engagement.
-Citizen scientists are now providing us with our first-ever documentation of geo-referenced species presence and distribution in the basin, data that will help document future climate change response.
+Citizen scientists are now providing us with our first-ever documentation of geo-referenced species presence and distribution in the basin, data that will help document future climate change and land management response.
 As of spring 2018, we are at 601 taxa observed and 6,725 total observations from 174 naturalists.

 North Fork American River Collections

 Sagehen also worked to update, digitize and consolidate the plant list, research bibliography, and historic botanical records for the North Fork of the American River, making them available online, and beginning an herbarium collection for the area that to date has collected over 200 vouchers, uncovered 17 species new to the basin list, and triggered at least 3 research requests in this sparsely used research area.
 Digital collections are a strategic way to encourage remote research in this logistically difficult area.

-We also created a citizen science project through iNaturalist for the basin that provides species lists and observational data.
+We created a citizen science project through iNaturalist for the basin that provides up-to-date species lists and observation data.

 - 2014 Collections Activity Report